fernandreu/blazor-pages/README.md

 - `GitHubPAT`: A Personal Access Token with sufficient permission to (force) push to the `gh-pages` branch
 - `GitHubName`: The name of the user committing to the `gh-pages` branch
 - `GitHubEmail`: The email of the user committing to the `gh-pages` branch

+In the case of GitHub Actions, only a single secret is needed: `ACCESS_TOKEN`, equivalent to `GitHubPAT` above.